mesosphere/marathon/docs/docs/metrics.md

     labels:
       severity: critical
     annotations:
-      summary: It fires if there are too many concurrent HTTP requests to Marathon.
+      summary: It fires if there are too many concurrent HTTP requests to Marathon (> 100 concurrent connections).
 ```

 Alert if Marathon responds with a 5xx status code: